DarkCeptor44/waker/waker-cli/README.md

   [NAME]  Name of the machine to wake up, if the `-n` option is specified then this is the MAC address to send the magic packet to (must be in format `xx:xx:xx:xx:xx:xx`)

 Options:
-  -n, --name-as-mac            This tells the CLI to use the name as the MAC address to send the magic packet to -b, --broadcast_addr <ADDR>  The broadcast address to send the magic packet to (must be `IP:PORT` format) [default: 255.255.255.255:9]
+  -n, --name-as-mac              This tells the CLI to use the name as the MAC address to send the magic packet to -b, --bcast-addr <BCAST_ADDR>  The broadcast address to send the magic packet to (must be `IP:PORT` format) [default: 255.255.255.255:9]
-  -h, --help                   Print help
+  -B, --bind-addr <BIND_ADDR>    The address to bind the UDP socket to (must be `IP:PORT` format) [default: 0.0.0.0:0] -h, --help                     Print help
   -V, --version                  Print version
 ```

 ## Benchmarks